spatialos/UnrealGDK/docs/setup-and-installing.md

 Build the Unreal GDK module dependencies which the Starter Project needs to work with the GDK and add the Unreal GDK to the Starter Project.

 1. Open **File Explorer**, navigate to the root directory of the Unreal GDK repository, and double-click **`BuildGDK.bat`**.
-This requires authorization with your SpatialOS account.
+You may be prompted to sign into your SpatialOS account if you have not already.
 1. Navigate to the root directory of the Unreal GDK Starter Project repository.
 1. Create symlinks between the Starter Project and the Unreal GDK:
     1. Open another instance of **File Explorer** and navigate to the root directory of the Starter Project.
 Within this directory, there’s a batch script named **CreateGDKSymlinks.bat**.